-Summary: This segment added one carpool lane in each direction of the I-5 between PCH and San Juan Creek Road in the Cities of San Clemente, Dana Point, and San Juan Capistrano.
+Summary: This segment added one carpool lane in each direction of the I-5 between PCH and San Juan Creek Road for approximately 2.5 miles in the Cities of San Clemente, Dana Point, and San Juan Capistrano.
 Project improvements also reconstructed the on and off ramps at PCH/Camino Las Ramblas.
 Construction began in March 2014 and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
-The project was officially completed on July 3, 2018.
-During the quarter, plant establishment continued and was completed in March 2019.
+The project was officially completed on July 3, 2018, and plant establishment was complete in March 2019.
 While the project is complete, an outstanding contractor claim remains to be resolved.

 I-5, SR-73 to El Toro Road is one project broken into three segments in early 2018, as described below.
-At that time, the OCTA cost estimate for this project was \$557.11 million, which was above the \$500 million threshold for a "Major Project" designation, as determined by the Federal Highway Administration (FHWA).
-Major projects require a Cost Estimate Review (CER) workshop, and a CER was conducted by the FHWA, Caltrans, and OCTA in February 2018 and resulted in an estimated project cost of \$611 million.
-The OCTA cost estimate for the three segments is currently \$575.7 million.
+With a cost estimate for this project of \$557.11 million, the project was above the \$500 million threshold for a "Major Project" designation, as determined by the Federal Highway Administration (FHWA).
+Major projects require a Cost Estimate Review (CER) workshop, and a CER was conducted by the FHWA, Caltrans, and OCTA in February 2018 and resulted in an estimated project cost of \$612.6 million.
+The OCTA cost estimate for the three segments is currently \$593.5 million.